2016 USRA B-Mod Rules

 14.10 Automatic and aftermarket transmissions must have a guard two-hundred seventy (270) degrees around flex plate or flywheel, and must be constructed of at least one-quarter (0.25) inch steel.
-Alternatively, automatic transmissions may utilize an SFI-certified aftermarket guard.
+Alternatively, automatic and/or aftermarket transmissions may utilize an SFI-certified aftermarket guard.
 Flex plates must be SFI certified.

 14.11 Internal clutches are not allowed except for approved aftermarket transmissions.